 Persons living in the household-dwelling unit who are not members of the nuclear family are not included in the family population, even if they are related, unless they form their own family.
 Brothers and sisters or cousins living together are not a family and do not belong to the family population.
-The same applies to people who live alone or with a person of the same sex.
+The same applies to people who live alone or with a person of the same sex, unless they form a married couple or a registered partnership.